Pamela Koehne-Drube

 Finding the Ideal Chapter Length for Your Story

-Every writer has a different style and voice, and a writer’s unique voice can have a huge impact on how they determine the length of their chapters.
+Every writer has a different style and voice, and a writer’s unique voice can have an enormous impact on how they determine the length of their chapters.
 But, while there are no hard and fast rules on the perfect chapter length, there is best practice.

 As a general rule of thumb, shorter chapters tend to be more snappy and fast-paced, whereas longer chapters offer more opportunities for plot and character development, world-building, and other integral story elements.
-That’s why the average chapter length tends to be between 1,500-8,000 words.
+That’s why the average chapter length is usually between 1,500-8,000 words, with most books falling between the 3000-4000 range.
 It’s long enough to get readers invested, while not so long that they lose interest.
 But while conventional wisdom may say it’s best to stick to industry best practice, that doesn’t mean you can’t break the rules if it fits your story.

 What is the purpose of a chapter?